bigshans/obsidian-auto-switch-view-mode/README.md

 You can add paths directly to the list by executing a command to add the currently active open file, or by selecting a file or folder in the sidebar, then right-clicking and selecting the "Auto Switch" item, etc.

+In setting tab, you can add it by the dropdown.

 ### Decision Algorithm

 ```js